RealRep: Generalized SDR-to-HDR Conversion via Attribute-Disentangled Representation Learning: Introduction

 High Dynamic Range/Wide Color Gamut (HDR/WCG) media expands luminance range and visible colors beyond Standard Dynamic Range (SDR) limitations, enhancing visual experiences \cite{BT2020,SMPTE2014}.
 Advances in display technologies, such as PQ and HLG Electro-Optical Transfer Functions (OETFs) \cite{ITU-R_BT2100-1} and BT.2020 Wide Color Gamut (WCG) primaries \cite{ITU-R_BT2020-2}, have further elevated HDR's benefits.
 However, most existing media content remains in SDR format, limiting its potential on HDR displays.
 Inverse Tone Mapping (iTM), converting SDR to HDR, is thus essential for fully utilizing HDR technology and repurposing SDR content.

 Early iTM methods relied on heuristic tone-mapping rules \cite{Kim2018,Kim2019Deep,Kim2019JSIGANGJ}, which struggled with over-/under-exposed regions and lacked generality.
-As deep learning evolves\cite{MaIR}, recent deep learning approaches \cite{Chen2021,Shao2022HybridCD,Xu2022FMNet,Guo2023} treat iTM as a mapping problem and have improved visual fidelity.
+As deep learning evolves\cite{MaIR}, recent deep learning approaches \cite{Chen2021,Shao2022HybridCD,Xu2022FMNet,Guo2023,he2022sdrtv,xu2022sdrtv,xu2023towards,xu2024beyond,xu2024beyond2} treat iTM as a mapping problem and have improved visual fidelity.
 However, most are trained on SDRs synthesized by fixed tone-mapping (TM) curves, such as Reinhard or YouTube styles, and struggle to generalize to real-world SDRs with diverse degradations.
 As shown in Figure~\ref{Figure 1}(b), different degradation types exhibit distinct statistical variations in luminance and chrominance.
 Prior works often overlook chroma variations and learn entangled representations, resulting in poor separation of inputs with different styles (Figure~\ref{Figure 1}(c, middle)).
 In contrast, our method disentangles luminance and chrominance, learning attribute-aware representations that are clearly separated by degradation type (Figure~\ref{Figure 1}(c, right)), enabling better generalization to realistic SDR scenarios.

 To address these challenges, we propose RealRep, a novel SDR-to-HDR framework designed for real-world scenarios involving complex and diverse degradations.
 RealRep employs an attribute-disentangled representation learning strategy that separately encode luminance and chrominance, allowing the model to capture degradation-aware, generalizable priors for inverse tone mapping.
 To further enhance mapping robustness, we introduce DDACMNet, a degradation-domain-aware controlled mapping network that leverages these priors through a control-aware normalization mechanism.
 By learning from a wide spectrum of degradation types, RealRep constructs a robust representation space that models both large-scale brightness variations and fine-grained color structures.
 As shown in Figure~\ref{Figure 2}, our method produces perceptually more faithful HDR reconstructions compared to state-of-the-art approaches, particularly under severe degradation and color distortion.